-Although there are financial aid options available, the majority of families pay for college using parental income
+Although there are financial aid options available, the majority of families pay for college using parental income and savings,

 and 37% of families polled for Sallie Mae's How America Pays for College report using a college savings plan like a 529 to do so.

 These plans, which take their name from Section 529 of the federal tax code, frequently offer in-state residents tax advantages.

 Typically, a child, grandchild, or younger relative is the beneficiary.
 You can open a plan and name yourself

 as the beneficiary even though parents and grandparents most frequently use 529s for the benefit of children.

 Opening a prepaid tuition plan allows users to lock in current tuition costs rather than rising future costs, which typically occur every year.

 Prepaid plans' declining popularity, however, might be partially attributed to a few specific drawbacks.